raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - `ip addr -n red add 192.168.15.1 dev veth-red`: to assign ip to a namespace(red)

 ## Docker networking
-- Docker containers have their own network namespace
+- Docker containers have their own network namespace(one network namespace for each container)
 - We have many options for docker networking: no networking, use the host network, or create your own internal network bridge to get a private network inside the system
 - When a container in a new network is created, a bridge network namespace is created on the host
 - We can map host ports to container ports to make program available from outside the docker host

 ## Container Networking Interface
+- Kubernetes creates a **network** that connects all the nodes together
 - CNI defines the rules a networking provider needs to support in terms of API calls to standardize interaction with any container management tool that supports the CNI standard
 - This middle layer allows any supported network manager to work with any supported container management software interchangeably
 - CNI specifies a set of tasks a networking plugin has to support when interacting with the CNI API
 - Docker does not support CNI, it follows its own standard, and thus external network plugins like Flannel do not work with Docker
-- Kubernetes with docker creates containers without networking, then manually adds the networking rules
+- Kubernetes with docker creates containers without networking, It then invokes the configured CNI plugins who takes care of the rest of the configuration

 ## Cluster networking
+- Each node must have at least 1 interface connected to a network.
+Each interface must have an address configured.
-- The master node on a cluster needs to accept requests on port 6443
+- The master node on a cluster needs to accept requests for the api-server on port 6443
 - Any node that's running a kubelet needs to allow connections to port 10250
 - Additionally the master needs to allow access to port 10251 and 10252 for kube-scheduler and kube-controllermanager respectively
 - Worker nodes require ports 30000-32767 for services to be open